Looking for a new wood floors? This 20-page guide can help you explore flooring styles and options as you narrow down your favorite floors.

-New Home Planning: Step 3: Deciding on a Floor Plan and Designing for How You Live
+New Home Planning Step 3: Designing a Floor Plan for How You Live

 Many people have a hard time with floor plans because they don’t honestly have a good sense of space.
 I don’t mean that in a negative way but in just stating a fact.
 Another factor that comes into play is the space you have had before in your previous home or apartment.
 Let’s say for example that your apartment was small.